center-key/fetch-json/README.md

 If the endpoint is expected to return text, CSV, XML, or HTML, check the `ok` field or `status` field and read the payload from the `bodyText` field.

-### 3. Fetch Timeout
+### 4. Fetch Timeout
-Example of setting a timeout in the Fetch options:
+Example of using `AbortSignal` to set a timeout in the Fetch options:
 ```javascript
 // Force a timeout error by waiting for only 1 ms
 const url =         'https://dna-dom.org/api/books/';